cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 [aggregates](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#aggregates).
 This kind of query generally count or add or generally combines or aggregates information, hence the name.
-We will need to part ways for a moment from our useful idiot, Báeth.
+We will need to part ways for a moment from our useful guide, Báeth.
 There is encoded in the dataset the `:numChild` predicate.
 In the medieval texts of the genealogies, the number of children a person had would occasionally be recorded.
 Thus we can ask who had the most recorded children in the